 on the square lattice, where $\cdag_{i,\alpha,\sigma}$ refers to an electron with spin $\sigma$ in orbital $\alpha$ on site $i$.
-The dominant energy scale is here onsite interaction $U$ together with Hund's-rule coupling, see~\cite{SM}, so that a filling of two electrons corresponds to a Mott insulator with large spin one.
+The dominant energy scale is here onsite interaction $U$ together with Hund's-rule coupling~\cite{SM}, so that a filling of two electrons corresponds to a Mott insulator with large spin one.
 Crystal field splitting $\Delta < 0$ ensures that one electron is found in the $xy$ orbital, and this half-filled $xy$ orbital strongly promotes AF magnetic order.
 The second electron can be in either the $xz$ or the $yz$ state and the VCA here finds the AF/AO order of Fig.~\ref{fig:cartoon_LaVO3} to be favorable.

-In general orbital order has a strong Ising-like -- rather than Heisenberg-like -- character, and in the AF/AO state this Ising character is also imparted onto the spin degree of freedom~\cite{PhysRevB.79.224433}.
-The VCA spectra for the AF/AO state are shown in Fig.~\ref{fig:specs_t2g} and show the QP peaks with spin-dependent dispersion expected from earlier work~\cite{PhysRevB.79.224433}.
-Hole motion is almost completely driven by three-site hopping of the hole~\cite{PhysRevLett.100.066403,PhysRevB.78.214423} that acts along the $x$-($y$-)axis for a hole inserted into the $xz$ ($yz$) orbital.
-As spin and orbitals are `locked' together by the AO/AF order, a hole inserted into a particular orbital also has a definite spin polarization.
-The spin-dependent dispersion is then mirrored in a few replica bands with increasing excitation energy (`the ladder spectrum'), which are due to the polaronic motion in an Ising-like AO/AF state.
+The orbital order has a strong Ising-like -- rather than Heisenberg-like -- character, and the AF/AO state transfers this to the spin degree of freedom as well~\cite{PhysRevB.79.224433}.
+The VCA spectra for the AF/AO state are shown in Fig.~\ref{fig:specs_t2g} and show the QP peaks with spin-dependent dispersion, as expected from earlier work~\cite{PhysRevB.79.224433}.
+Hole motion is almost completely driven by three-site hopping of the hole~\cite{PhysRevLett.100.066403,PhysRevB.78.214423} that acts along the $x$ ($y$) axis for a hole inserted into the $xz$ ($yz$) orbital.
+As spin and orbitals are locked together by the AO/AF order, a hole inserted into a particular orbital also has a definite spin polarization.
+The spin-dependent dispersion is then repeated in a few replica bands with increasing excitation energy (`ladder spectrum'), which are due to the polaronic motion in an Ising-like AO/AF state.